How to stop overspending?

 Yes, it’s not a matter of life and death situation, hold on to your hard-earned cash as if you’re life depended on it because financially, it does!

-Truth of the matter is, you don’t need a lot of stuff!
+The truth of the matter is, you don’t need a lot of stuff!
 The more stuff you have, the more stressful it’s going to be.

-Everytime you ask yourself the above quoted question and your answer is “no” then you don’t need that darn thing!
+Every time you ask yourself the above-quoted question and your answer is “no” then you don’t need that darn thing!

 This is the best way to stop spending on unnecessary things.
 By making it a life and death situation, you’re amplifying to yourself the difference of a need and a want.